260 results found

 Shin S, Chergui J, Juric D, et al., 2018, A hybrid interface tracking - level set technique for multiphase flow with soluble surfactant, JOURNAL OF COMPUTATIONAL PHYSICS, Vol: 359, Pages: 409-435, ISSN: 0021-9991

-Skelton E, Craster RV, Colombi A, et al., 2018, The multi-physics metawedge: graded arrays on fluid-loaded elastic plates and the mechanical analogues of rainbow trapping and mode conversion, New Journal of Physics, Vol: 20, ISSN: 1367-2630
+Skelton EA, Craster RV, Colombi A, et al., 2018, The multi-physics metawedge: graded arrays on fluid-loaded elastic plates and the mechanical analogues of rainbow trapping and mode conversion, NEW JOURNAL OF PHYSICS, Vol: 20, ISSN: 1367-2630

 Achaoui Y, Antonakakis T, Brule S, et al., 2017, Clamped seismic metamaterials: ultra-low frequency stop bands, NEW JOURNAL OF PHYSICS, Vol: 19, ISSN: 1367-2630